Conditional inference on the asset with maximum Sharpe ratio: Empirical Results

-It is interesting to note that while the conditional estimation procedure generally has lower power than the other tests (except in the one-good case), it appears to have monotonic rejection probability with respect to the \txtSNR of the \emph{selected} asset.
-That is, in the half-good case, it has low rejection probability in the odd simulations where a `bad' asset is selected.
+On the other hand, while the conditional estimation procedure exhibits lower power than the other tests (except in the one-good case), it appears to have monotonic rejection probability with respect to the \txtSNR of the \emph{selected} asset in all configurations tested.
+That is, in the half-good case, it has low rejection probability in the odd simulations where a `bad' asset is selected because it is actually designed for testing the conditional null.
+This pattern is repeated in the following set of simulations under the alternative.

+It is unlikely that the four distributions of $\pvsnr$ considered above will be encountered in real world applications; rather we anticipate that the elements of \pvsnr will have a distribution which is bell-shaped or even flat.
+We simulate these cases, estimating the power of the various tests as a function of the \txtSNR of the selected asset.